highlight/highlight/highlight.io/pages/otel-course/content/10-advanced-topics.md

   ```

 Future Trends:

 - eBPF integration
 - Continuous profiling
 - Automated root cause analysis
 - AI-powered observability
 - Edge computing observability

+## Working with Existing Logs

+If you already have an app and can't rewrite all your logging code, there's a good chance the OpenTelemetry collector can work with the logs you already have and transform them to meet the spec.
+This is where [receivers](...) come in.
+For example, you can use the [filelogreceiver](...) to trail and parse logs that are written to a static file.